 And its eternity

-Greedy for the fraternal source of evil in me
+Craving the brotherly source of evil in me

 Livid and satiated with the horrible dream